Bring your list, your archive, your domain.

 Export from your current tool

-Most tools give you a CSV of subscribers and an archive of past posts.
+Substack, Ghost, Mailchimp, and Kit each export a CSV of subscribers and an archive of past posts.
 If yours doesn't, send us read-only access and we'll pull it for you.
-No tickets, no waiting.

 Bring your domain

 Point your sending domain at Nashra.
-We handle SPF, DKIM, and DMARC so deliverability survives the move.
-Same domain, same reputation — no warm-up restart.
+We handle SPF, DKIM, and DMARC so deliverability survives the move, and your sender reputation doesn't restart from zero.

 Map subscribers and tags

 Upload the CSV or let us run the import.
-Tags, segments, and custom fields come with you.
-Subscribers don't get re-confirmed — they stay subscribed.
+Tags, segments, and custom fields come with you, and subscribers don't get re-confirmed.
+They stay subscribed.

 Move posts and the archive

 Past posts come over with their original publish dates.
-URLs redirect from your old archive to the new one — your SEO doesn't reset on day one.
+URLs redirect from your old archive to the new one, so your SEO doesn't reset on day one.

 Rebuild automations